-3.3 RULES OF COMBINATION
+3.4 RULES OF COMBINATION

-To be awarded the LASER Level 2 Award for Door Supervisors in the Private Security Industry (Refresher) the learner must achieve the two units, totalling 3 credits.
+To be awarded the LASER Level 2 Award for Door Supervisors in the Private Security Industry the learner must achieve all four units, totalling six credits.
 Unit content is located at the end of this document.